Top of the Rock (TOTR) is an outstanding observation deck ascending to 70 floors with fantastic 360-degree views of New York’s skyline.

 Waiting for your time slot to arrive

-If you buy them online, you will know when to reach Top of the Rock.
+When you buy the tickets online in advance, you select your preferred time slot and thus know when to reach Top of the Rock.

 However, if you decide to buy same-day tickets at the venue, you may not always get the immediate next time slot.

-For instance, if you reached Top of the Rock at 2 pm and managed to buy the tickets which allow you entry only at 2.45 pm, you must wait for 45 minutes for your turn to come.
+For instance, if you reach Top of the Rock at 2 pm and manage to buy the tickets which allow you entry only at 2.45 pm, you must wait for 45 minutes for your turn to come.